 Like steam turbines, water turbines may depend on the impulse of the working fluid on the turbine blades or the reaction between the working fluid and the blades to turn the turbine shaft which in turn drives the generator.
 Several different families of turbines have been developed to optimize performance for particular water supply conditions.

 In general, the turbine converts the kinetic energy of the working fluid, in this case water, into rotational motion of the turbine shaft.

-Hydroelectric power generation is by far the most efficient method of large scale electric power generation.
+Hydroelectricity generation is by far the most efficient method of large scale electric power generation.
 See Comparison Chart.
 Energy flows are concentrated and can be controlled.
 The conversion process captures kinetic energy and converts it directly into electric energy.
 There are no inefficient intermediate thermodynamic or chemical processes and no heat losses.
-The overall efficiency can never be 100% however since extracting 100% of the flowing water’s kinetic energy means the flow would have to stop.
+The overall efficiency can never be 100%, however since extracting 100% of the flowing water’s kinetic energy means the flow have to stop.

 Note: The theoretical Betz conversion efficiency limit of 59.3% which represents the maximum efficiency which can be obtained from a wind turbine, does not apply to hydraulic turbines since there are many variations in turbine designs and more possible controls of the water flows.
 This means that there are equivalent variations in potential turbine efficiency, many of which can exceed the Betz limit.

 Dam Power (Potential Energy)

 A hydroelectric dam installation uses the potential energy of the water retained in the dam to drive a water turbine which in turn drives an electric generator.
 The available energy depends on the head of the water above the turbine and the volume of water flowing through it.
 Turbines are usually reaction types whose blades are fully submerged in the water flow.
 The diagram opposite shows a typical turbine and generator configuration as used in a dam.